To go to the c4fa website,

 March 27, 2019 - Carlsbad signed a Settlement Agreement with the County of San Diego on its McClellan-Palomar Airport lawsuit.
 But "c4fa" forced a re-vote on the approval of the settlement because the original signing evidently violated the Brown Act.
-That re-vote occurred in the May 7, 2019 City Council meeting. "c4fa" is NOW the ONLY entity left to protect the interest of Carlsbad and its surrounding communities residents' health, welfare and quality of life!
+That re-vote occurred in the May 7, 2019 City Council meeting.
+In that meeting the motion to approve the settlement agreement passed with 4 for and 1 against vote. "c4fa" is NOW the ONLY entity left to protect the interest of Carlsbad and its surrounding communities residents' health, welfare and quality of life!

 This is not a Complete "Do Over" Part 1

 The Principle of the Path

 Carlsbad's Consulting Attorney Mr. Peter Kirsch